: Switzerland in the face of genocide

 Northern Italy, September 1943.
 An English and an American, escaped prisoners of war, are taken in by a village priest who helps refugees of all nationalities.

-As part of Switzerland’s chairmanship of the International Holocaust Remembrance Alliance
+In the context of Switzerland’s chairmanship of the International Holocaust Remembrance Alliance

 Published on 1 December 2017